-The original operations plan to use LWD/MWD data to locate the fault zone that ruptured during the Tohoku-oki earthquake required an extremely quick analysis that, in hindsight, was overly optimistic.
+The original operations plan to use LWD/MWD data to locate the fault zone that was ruptured during the Tohoku earthquake required an extremely quick analysis that, in hindsight, was overly optimistic.
 As a result of operational delays, however, we had additional time to process and analyze the logging data more completely.
 Thus, we were able to confidently identify two significant fault targets for instrumentation and coring.
-The shallower fault target, the 720 fault, appeared as a meter thick, highly conductive layer within a zone possibly tens of meters thick containing variably dipping sediment cut by conductive and resistive fractures.
+The shallower fault target, the 720 fault, appeared as a meter-thick, highly conductive layer within a zone possibly tens of meters thick containing variably dipping sediment cut by conductive and resistive fractures.
 This feature seemed to match expectations for an earthquake rupture zone (i.e., a localized shear zone), possibly composed of gouge, within a broader zone of fractured and brecciated sediment (e.g., Sibson, 2003; Vannucchi and Tobin, 2000).
-However, the lack of apparent change in lithology or borehole breakout patterns across the zone does not support the interpretation of a large displacement fault.
-The deeper fault target at 820 mbsf was identified on the basis of an apparent marked change in structure and lithology.
+However, the findings of no apparent change in lithology, bedding orientation, or borehole breakout patterns across the zone does not support the interpretation of a large displacement fault.
+The deeper fault target, the 820 fault, was identified on the basis of an apparent marked change in structure and lithology.
 Specifically, image log data showed the prism comprises a northeastward striking but variably dipping stack of sediments, as would be produced by folding and faulting during northwestward convergence and accretion.
 Steeply dipping beds near the base of the prism are truncated and in sharp contact with a very shallow dipping, concordant sequence of interbedded sediments that appeared to coincide with the regional seismic reflector associated with the top of the oceanic crust of the Pacific plate.
-The gamma ray and resistivity log responses of the sediment below the contact indicate distinct lithostratigraphic units, unlike the log responses of the sediment in the prism above.
+The resistivity and gamma ray log response of the sediments below the contact indicate distinct lithostratigraphic units, unlike the log response of the sediments in the prism above.
 Overall, the abrupt structural and lithologic change across the contact is strongly suggestive of a plate boundary décollement between a deformed prism above and subducting oceanic crust below.
 However, the contact itself is unremarkable in image logs and displays little evidence of an associated fractured or brecciated zone with lowered resistivity as might be expected for a plate boundary fault zone recently ruptured by a great earthquake.

 The two faults identified on the basis of LWD/MWD data were treated as equally important targets in planning the temperature measurement observatory and the coring hole.
 Accordingly, the location and spacing of the MTLs in the observatory was modified to acquire adequate measurement of temperature transients near either of the targets.
-The installation of the temperature measurement observatory remained the highest priority throughout the expedition, at least until the underwater television (UWTV) cable failed and could not be repaired.
-Without the UWTV it was not possible to install the observatory.
-At this point, coring operations commenced, but the remaining time was very limited.
-Accordingly, we devised a plan to core only across each of the primary targets, and that included taking very short coring runs over the several meters spanning the fault to maximize recovery.
+The installation of the temperature measurement observatory was prioritized up to the point in time the underwater television (UWTV) cable failed and could not be repaired.
+Coring operations commenced once it was clear the observatory could not be installed, but the remaining time was very limited.
+Accordingly, we devised a plan for coring only across each of the primary targets and that included taking very short cores over the several meters spanning the fault targets.